Rachit-Gandhi/ROS_for_Beginners_Udemy/Setup_for_new_Virtualbox_ubu_22.md

 <h1>VirtualBox 7.0 setup on Ubuntu 22.04</h1>
 <p>I have never encoutered so many errors while trying to run virtualbox, until today, so to make it painless, I will add a method here which should work.
-Also Purge anya nd all previous instances of virtualbox prior to this install.</p>
+Also Purge any and all previous instances of virtualbox prior to this install.</p>

 <p>
 <ul>